georgeibrahim1/L5/docs/CONTRIBUTING.md

 1. Open one of the files in `L5/examples/`
 2. Copy its contents
 3. Paste it into the root `L5/main.lua`
-4. Run the project with LÖVE using `love .`
+4. Run the project with LÖVE from within the root folder with `love .`

 ## AI Usage Policy

 This project does *not* accept fully AI-generated contributions.
 AI tools may be used assistively only.
 As a contributor, you should be able to understand and take responsibility for changes you make to the codebase.

 We maintain the same stance on AI usage as p5.js.
 Please read the [AI Usage Policy](https://github.com/processing/p5.js/blob/main/AI_USAGE_POLICY.md) before proceeding.

-In fact, a large portion of this doc is directly inspired from the [p5.js contributor guidlines](https://github.com/processing/p5.js/blob/main/contributor_docs/contributor_guidelines.md).